Joe Biden (The Onion): Characterization

-The Onion Biden is typically described as a blue-collar everyman with a taste for partying and debauchery.
+The Onion's Biden is typically described as a blue-collar everyman with a taste for partying and debauchery.
 Often referred to by the nickname "Diamond Joe", the character loves hair metal and classic rock from the 1970s and 1980s.
 He drives a 1981 Pontiac Firebird Trans Am and motorcycles.
 He also noticeably has tattoos.
 According to New York Times journalist Jeremy W. Peters, the Onion staff wrote Biden in "one of two molds: Boozy and brash, or slick and over-sexed."
 In 2013, the direction of the character took a turn in articles that depicted him as a criminal and gang member; this arc deepened the following year, as Biden became a drug dealer and user, particularly of cannabis.
 The character has an intense bromance with Obama, although it is not necessarily reciprocated.

 The Onion's Biden shares little in common with Biden's real life, career, or behavior; indeed, as Dave Itzkoff put it, the character shares little at all with "any version of established reality or fact."
 For instance, while the Onion's Biden is a binge drinker, the real Biden is a teetotaler.
 Unlike the Onion Biden's preference for the Trans Am, the real Biden said his car of choice is the Chevrolet Corvette—to which Nackers responded, "So that's the thing, he is into a muscle car still."
 The portrayal is almost entirely apolitical, especially compared to The Onion's more pointed satirizing of other major political figures.
 Joel Goldstein, a law professor and expert on vice-presidential history, said that a likely reason for The Onion's divergent take on Biden is that the vice president holds an "awkward office" in a support role to the president's agenda, making it difficult to satirize in its own right.